 - read and write pitch on treble clef

 What level is the course and do I need any particular skills?

-This course is for absolute beginners to music notation but assumes you understand basic musical concepts such as pitch and time.
-You need to be able to listen to and follow instructions in English.
+- you need to be able to listen to and follow instructions in English.

 How will I be taught, and will there be any work outside the class?

 - music reading and writing exercises and practical exercises in clapping, singing/humming and/or playing.

 Are there any other costs?
 Is there anything I need to bring?

 This is an online course taught over zoom: we will share a pdf worksheet booklet with you during the session so you can keep your own copy after the course has finished.

 Please note that the tutor will show worksheets on the screen so this course is best accessed via a large tablet, laptop or desktop device so that you can read the text clearly.